-Related: Basic boxing combos
+🤜 Related: Basic boxing combos

 No matter if you hit the bag at home or spare with an opponent, always drink plenty of water.
-A proper boxing training is tough, and you sweat like mad, so you have to refill yourself to be hydrated.
+Proper boxing training for beginners is tough, and you sweat like mad, so you have to refill yourself to be hydrated.
 If you are dehydrated, you will not have the energy to train.

 If you go to a boxing gym, get in touch with others, and ask for advice.
 Watch how the best boxers train and “steal” their best boxing moves.
 Also, there are tons of materials online from which you can learn.
 The more tricks and techniques you know, the better since you will see and understand your weaknesses.
 But, the internet is also full of boxing training tips.

 5. Correct breathing technique 💨

 Do not hold your breath!
 Do not forget you should exhale when you punch.
-The right breathing method, while boxing is crucial to have the energy for the whole workout.
+While boxing, the right breathing method is crucial to have the energy for the whole workout.
 Plus, you can handle the body shots reaching you better as well.
 If you are totally out of breath, inform your trainer and have time to calm down.

 6. Keep your head up